KoBeWi/Sapphire/README.md

 - game.rb  // 7
     File for main game's state.
 Manages entities etc.

-- utility&fx.rb  // 8,9,10,11,12,13,14,15
+- utility&fx.rb  // 8,9,10,11,12,13,14,15,16,17,18
-    Tools for easy advanced entity control and classes taking care of simple effects, like particles etc.
+    Tools for easy advanced entity control and classes taking care of simple effects, like particles etc. Also some collision classes

+  objects.rb // 19
+    You can put your objects here

 - GUI
     Contains GUI module